ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 4) Download the data:

 	- In order to run the notebooks you'll need to download the relevant data products.
-In the data folder you'll notice a few different scripts that have been set up to pull the correct products.
+In the data folder of this repo you'll notice a few different scripts that have been set up to pull the correct products.
 If you're on a mac you will want to use the files that have 'curl' in the name, unless you have wget set up already.
 You can choose to pull all of the data products or just a subset depending on which file you choose (run `ls` for macs or `dir` for windows to check what files are available).
 From there you just need to run that file using:

    		sh [pull_data_curl].sh
    Just replace the `[pull_data_curl]` part with the name of the file you wish to run.
+This procedure is the same as the local installation/download instructions.
 5) Relaunch the container with the new data:

 	- Now that we have the data we just need to relaunch our container and we're ready to go.
 To do so run: